-Issuer UBS Group AG Issue Date 19 February 2015 Amount USD 1.25bn Coupon 7.125% fixed until first call date, and thereafter at a rate equal to the Mid Market Swap Rate plus 5.464% If any, payable annually in arrear on 19 February of each year, commencing on 19 February 2016 Format Perpetual Tier 1 capital notes, callable 19 February 2020 and every year after that.
-ISIN CH0271428317 Capital Treatment Tier 1 and High-Trigger Loss-Absorbing Capital Coupon Cancellation Fully discretionary Mandatory if (1) there are insufficient distributable items or (2) if UBS Group AG is not in compliance with all applicable minimum capital adequacy requirements of the National Regulations on a consolidated basis and/or (3) the FINMA has requested the issuer not to make such interest payment.
+Issuer UBS Group AG Issue Date 19 February 2015 Amount EUR 1.0bn Coupon 5.75% until first call date, and thereafter at a rate equal to the Mid Market Swap Rate plus 5.287% If any, payable annually in arrear on 19 February of each year, commencing on 19 February 2016 Format Perpetual Tier 1 capital notes, callable 19 February 2022 and every year after that.
+ISIN CH0271428309 Issue Date 19 February 2015 Amount USD 1.25bn Coupon 7.00% fixed until first call date, and thereafter at a rate equal to the Mid Market Swap Rate plus 4.866% If any, payable annually in arrear on 19 February of each year, commencing on 19 February 2016 Format Perpetual Tier 1 capital notes, callable 19 February 2025 and every year after that.
+ISIN CH0271428333 Capital Treatment Tier 1 and low-trigger Loss-absorbing capital - Progressive Component Coupon Cancellation Fully discretionary Mandatory if (1) there are insufficient distributable items or (2) if UBS Group AG is not in compliance with all applicable minimum capital adequacy requirements of the National Regulations on a consolidated basis and/or (3) the FINMA has requested the issuer not to make such interest payment.
 Principal Loss Absorption Following the occurrence of a Trigger Event or a Viability Event, a contingent writedown will occur and the full principal amount of the Notes will automatically and permanently be written down to zero on the write-down date.
-A Trigger Event refers to the sum of the CET1 ratio and the High-Trigger Capital Ratio of UBS Group to be less than 7.00%; A Viability Event refers to (1) the FINMA has notified UBS that conversion or write-off of all Basel 3-compliant capital instruments is an essential requirement to prevent the Group Holding Company from becoming insolvent, bankrupt, unable to pay a material part of its debt or ceasing to carry on its business; or (2) the Group Holding Company has received irrevocable commitment of extraordinary support from the public sector without which the Group Holding Company would have become insolvent, bankrupt, unable to pay a material part of its debts as they fall due or unable to carry on its business.
-Trigger for Principal Loss Absorption CET1 + Higher-Trigger <7% transitional basis
+A Trigger Event refers to the sum of the CET1 ratio and the High-Trigger Capital Ratio of UBS Group to be less than 5.125%; A Viability Event refers to (1) the FINMA has notified UBS that conversion or write-off of all Basel 3-compliant capital instruments is an essential requirement to prevent the Group Holding Company from becoming insolvent, bankrupt, unable to pay a material part of its debt or ceasing to carry on its business; or (2) the Group Holding Company has received irrevocable commitment of extraordinary support from the public sector without which the Group Holding Company would have become insolvent, bankrupt, unable to pay a material part of its debts as they fall due or unable to carry on its business.
+Trigger for Principal Loss Absorption CET1 + Higher-Trigger <5.125% transitional basis